 Solid hoarding for the services building worksites have been considered in accordance with CoA A21.
-This is unlikely to be necessary as the temporary site buildings themselves provide
+This is unlikely to be necessary as the temporary site buildings themselves provide shielding for adjacent receivers.

 Acoustic enclosures or sheds are not considered to be a reasonable option for the Station Upgrade works.
 However temporary structures can be considered for equipment used regularly on site, such as pumps and generators.